-Christian Moder is the drummer/pianist for the critically acclaimed Chicago rock band, The Great Crusades (Glitterhouse Records).
-Moder and the Great Crusades were nominated for the
+Christian Moder is the drummer/pianist for the critically acclaimed Chicago rock band, The Great Crusades (Blue Rose Records).
+Moder and the Great Crusades were nominated for the Best

 Currently the composer for Ruby’s Studio, (children’s DVD series produced by the Mother Company), Moder also recently composed an indie rock score for the upcoming CBS Films comedy, Get A Job, starring Anna Kendrick, Miles Teller and Bryan Cranston.
-Moder has also composed commercial music for Toyota, V-Tech, Nickelodeon, Toshiba, Pedigree, Zappos, Huggies, Elmers, Draft Kings, Kaspersky and Jotun Paints.
+Moder has also composed commercial music for Miller High Life, McDonalds, Toyota, V-Tech, Nickelodeon, Toshiba, Pedigree, Zappos, Huggies, Elmers, Draft Kings, and Kaspersky.
 He also is the composer for Rowby's Comedies, written and directed by Emmy Award winner, Rowby Goren.

 In 2002, Moder contributed a dark, brooding score to the film Zooey, which some listeners likened to “the Velvet Underground meets the Kronos Quartet.”
 His film scores include, The Rest of My Life, The Pier, and PCH, and the documentaries Courage: Profiles in Creativity and Killer Weather.